A “Prayer of Saint Ephrem the Syrian (306-373)”: actually an excerpt from Ephraem Graecus, CPG 4085

 8. Vol. 3, 579-81 – De die judicii (=CPG 4089) (Given in Latin)

 Only the two works in bold relate to our passage specifically.
-We will ignore the remainder, except to say that they indicate that the author of this work was clearly very familiar with the Ephraim material in Greek and Latin.
+We will ignore the remainder, except to say that they indicate that the unknown author of our work was clearly very familiar with the Ephraim material in Greek and Latin.

 Origins of chapter 2 of De fine mundi